Defend Your Reputation.

 Keeping what is in the best interest of a child in mind is crucial when parents are embroiled in a divorce action.
-Not only will this help preserve your relationships with your children, it can also be the place to find common ground between you and your former spouse.
+Not only will this help preserve your relationships with your children, it can also be the place to find common ground between you and the other parent.

 More importantly, this is the standard that the courts use when deciding child custody issues.
-That is why at The Law Offices of Brian E. Quinn we believe this should be the starting point when looking at every issue related to the children.
-We can successfully help draft, negotiate and litigate child custody agreements using this standard effectively.
+That is why at The Law Offices of Brian E. Quinn, we believe this should be the starting point when looking at every issue related to the children.
+We can help draft and negotiate child custody agreements using this standard effectively.
 If the parties cannot enter into a satisfactory agreement, we have the experience to litigate your custody dispute.

 Preserving Your Relationships With Your Children

-We understand what is at stake and that you may need a lot of help understanding all of the elements involved in drafting a comprehensive child custody agreement.
-We will help you negotiate how physical custody will be allocated, including, if primary, shared or joint custody or supervised visitation will be the best option.
-Not only will our family law attorneys explain each of these types of parenting plan arrangements, but also we will help you gather supporting evidence to present to the judge to support why you believe this selection should be approved by the court.
+We understand what is at stake and that you may need a lot of help understanding all the elements involved in drafting a comprehensive child custody agreement.
+We will help you negotiate how physical custody will be allocated, including whether primary, shared or joint custody or supervised visitation is the best option.
+Not only will our family law attorneys explain each of these types of parenting plan arrangements, but they will also help you gather supporting evidence to present to the judge to explain why you believe this selection should be approved by the court.

 In addition, we will help you determine whether legal custody will be shared or granted to just one parent.
 Legal custody is the right to make major decisions affecting the children, regarding: